 I saw the resentment.
 I saw myself through his eyes, another privileged white woman in her white world.
-I thought of the scenes on television last light showing yet another city in turmoil.
+I thought of the scenes on television last light showing yet more racial tension.
 No doubt he saw it too.

 Now I know I’m not the Amazing Kreskin.
 For all I know this man was ruminating over the fight he had with his wife or maybe his back hurt or his car’s in the shop.
-Maybe I’m projecting my own angst and paranoia over the racial divide growing wider with each incident of brutality, with each counter-reaction.
+Maybe I’m projecting my own angst and paranoia over the racial divide growing wider with each incident of brutality, with each counter-reaction, with each protest.

 But maybe I wasn’t wrong.
 Maybe he really felt that way.
 And if that’s the case, there are three things I wish I could’ve said to him.

 First, I wanted to tell him, like many, I want him to succeed.
 I cheered when we voted for our first African American President, hoping that this was a way out of the horrors and injustices of our past.
 Maybe this would be the salve to slavery, murderous Jim Crow laws, and children raised in ghettos.

 I wanted to believe when Obama came to power we were turning a corner.
 If a person of color could reach the highest office in the land, then others would be uplifted as well.

 Second, I wanted to tell him I’m not the enemy.
 Like many Caucasians – including, I believe, the majority of white police officers – I’m horrified by this growing hatred.
 I believe most people are good and prefer peace above violence.